What Is Crystal Meth?

 Residential Treatment in California

 After completing medical detox, you’ll move to inpatient treatment in Orange County California.
-There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with co-occurring mental health issues you may be battling.
+There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with any cravings or co-occurring mental health issues you may be battling.

 Intensive Outpatient Treatment in California